Steampunk Coffee Roasters

 Country

 As the largest exporter of Arabica coffee in the world, Brazil’s coffee sector has a huge impact on global prices, which have been fluctuating wildly over the last several years.
-After spiking in 2022 and continuing to break records throughout 2024, prices reached higher than ever in both April and August this year.
+After spiking in 2022 and continuing to break records throughout 2024, prices reached higher than ever in both April and August 2025.
 The price surges have been due in part to unprecedented weather, poorer than expected crop yields and market volatility.
-But this summer there was further upset because the Trump administration levied a 50% tariff on imported goods from Brazil.
+But last summer there was further upset because the Trump administration levied a 50% tariff on imported goods from Brazil.
 As a result, there’s been a huge increase of Brazilian coffee imports to neighbouring Colombia.
-Brazil’s coffee exports to Colombia rose 461% in September, compared to the same period in 2024.
+Brazil’s coffee exports to Colombia rose 461% in September 2025, compared to the same period in 2024.
 According to news reports, analysts believe that Colombia may be taking advantage of the increased availability of Brazilian coffee to re-export it indirectly to the U.S., as their own exports are exempt from the Trump administration’s tariffs.

 It seems logical that if Brazil can’t sell coffee to the US, coffee imports to the EU and UK will get cheaper, but that’s not actually how it works, according to one trade publication, Coffee Intelligence.
 For one thing, China and Russia have started buying a lot of Brazilian coffee, so some of the slack in the market has been picked up there.
 Coffee Intelligence also explains that Brazil is the de facto price setter for global arabica and robusta markets, thanks to its sheer scale and efficiency.
 So, price increases in Brazil mean volatility and increases across the market, in the short term at least.
 And there’s rigidity built into the coffee market because of long term contracts and established logistics and supply chains, so changing where coffee goes at the drop of a hat isn’t realistic.
 And finally, there really is no other origin that supplies as much coffee of the same flavour profile and quality as Brazil.
 Buyers are looking to Colombia, Peru and Ethiopia, but the quality at the same quantity and low price just aren’t there.